jay-joshy/allergyguide/content/tools/oit_calculator.md

 - No undo/redo implementation required
 - No locked rows options required

+### What happens if a new food is loaded?

+- The protocol resets and is recalculated

 ### Other misc specs

 - Fetch JSON datasets once on init; keep in-memory for search and protocol load.